vincentshieh/MovementCentral/README.md

 * Search for dancers by name, dance style, or dance company

 ## Code Highlights
-* Search feature sends query to Rails as attribute of params hash and updates results as the user types.
+* To update search results as the user types, the Backbone SearchForm view fetches a collection of users matching the query on the search bar's input event:
 ```javascript
 this.$('.search-query').on('input focus', function() {
   view.collection.fetch({